 and I thought of the pain

-of dying before announcing the enemy’s approach
+of dying before announcing the enemy’s

 time speeds on midnight recedes